Youssef-Sha3ban/Spartan6-DSP48A1/README.md

 * This repository provides Verilog code for the DSP48A1's RTL implementation on a Spartan-6 FPGA, along with a testbench to ensure the design meets the required specifications.

 ## Contents
+* A detailed report outlining the design procedure, verification using the testbench, and FPGA design flow using Xilinx Vivado.
+*
 * "Codes" folder contains the following files:

    1. DSP.v: Verilog code for the RTL implementation of the DSP48A1 in a Spartan-6 FPGA (Top Module).